kleinesfilmroellchen/sof-language/docs/src/Guide.md

-# Getting started
+# SOF Language tutorial and guide

 This section is a tutorial and a more user-focused guide of SOF's features.
-It's recommended that you have some experience programming in common paradigms (imperative/OOP, functional).
+It's recommended that you have some experience programming in common paradigms.

 ## Basics